Mackenzie-OO7/reflector-docs/docs/how-to-guides/integrate-oracles.md

 ---
-# outline: deep
-title: Integrate Oracles into your Smart Contract
+description: Integrate Oracles into your Smart Contract
 ---

 # Integrate Oracles into your Smart Contract